-Give yourself 2.5 minutes for short passages, and 3.5 minutes for long passages.
-Every time you read a passage, set a timer for this time, so that you get used to it: you will find that these times let you read at a relaxed that allows for thorough comprehension, while still affording a minute per question.
+Give yourself 2.5 minutes for short passages and 3.5 minutes for long passages.
+Every time you read a passage, set a timer for this time so you get used to it: you will find that these times let you read at a relaxed pace that allows for thorough comprehension while still affording a minute per question.

 Strategy #2: Map, don’t memorize!

-You do not need to memorize the vivid details of, say, Hesseldorf’s new theory of the evolutionary changes in mammalian digestion at the onset of the Pleistocene; you just have to know: where does the passage go into detail about that factoid, so if a detail question arises, you can go back to that place and re-read.
-Your goal is to read the whole passage once, at a relaxed pace, and re-read only specific detail passages as necessary.
+You do not need to memorize the vivid details of, say, Hesseldorf’s new theory of the evolutionary changes in mammalian digestion at the onset of the Pleistocene.
+You just have to know where the passage goes into detail about that factoid so that, if a detail question arises, you can go back to that place and reread.
+Your goal is to read the whole passage once, at a relaxed pace, and reread only specific detail passages as necessary.

 Strategy #3: Take notes!

 This is one strategy many people fight tooth and nail.
 When you read RC passages, take notes on scrap paper.
-Write down the main idea, in ten words or fewer (symbols & abbreviations that make sense to you are fine).
-Write down the topic of each paragraph, in ten words or fewer.
-This seems like it would take more time, but when you practice this skill and get efficient at it, it’s actually a time-saver overall.
+Write down the main idea in ten words or fewer (symbols and abbreviations that make sense to you are fine).
+Write down the topic of each paragraph in ten words or fewer.
+This seems like it would take more time, but, when you practice this skill and get efficient at it, it actually saves time.

-On the real GMAT, you will get a erasable packet and dry-erase pens: many folks find this is helpful for calculations on the Quantitative section, and the principal use on the Verbal section is for taking notes on Reading Copmrehension questions.
+On the real GMAT, you will get a erasable packet and dry-erase pens.
+Many folks find this helpful for calculations on the Quantitative section, and the principal use on the Verbal section is for taking notes on Reading Comprehension questions.

 Strategy #4: Read the first question first